The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 1983

-Since the capacities for the production of clinkers were no longer sufficient, the decision was made to take over the company Bültmann from Werther in order to focus on the Pavers production.
+Since the capacities for the production of clinker bricks were no longer sufficient, the decision was made to take over the company Bültmann from Werther in order to focus on Pavers production there.

 Impressions

-The popular "chicken coop" on the Feldhaus house, in which the chickens today share social life with the visitors in the hunting lodge, would not be the chicken coop if not the following had happened: In autumn 1993 Bernhard Feldhaus commissioned his son Harald with it to cut the poplars at the pond.
-These fast -growing trees threatened to overgrow the pond.
-At first everything went well.
-But in the end it was a particularly large and rotten poplar.
-When sawing, however, Harald Sudhues and his helpers had calculated: the tree did not fell to the left as planned, but crashed into the roof of the chicken coop.
+The popular "chicken coop" on the Feldhaus farm grounds, where chickens now share the social life of the hunting lodge with visitors, wouldn't be a chicken coop if the following hadn't happened: In the fall of 1993, Bernhard Feldhaus tasked his son Harald with cutting down the poplar trees by the pond.
+These fast-growing trees threatened to overrun the pond.
+At first, everything went well.
+But finally, it was the turn of a particularly large and rotten poplar.
+While sawing, Harald Sudhues and his helpers miscalculated: the tree didn't fall to the left as planned, but crashed onto the roof of the chicken coop.

-It was decided without further ado to renovate the chicken coop.
-And since Bernhard Feldhaus and Harald Sudhues are passionate hunters, they had the front part expanded into a hunting lodge.
-It then fell quite generously with a roof, fireplace and a large wooden counter.
-To the delight of Ms. Feldhaus , most hunting trophies from the house also hiked.
-Since then, many celebrations have been held in the cozy "chicken coop".
-These sociable evenings are always the crowning glory of the Feldhausvisit for customers who stay in Laer.
+It was quickly decided to completely renovate the chicken coop.
+And since Bernhard Feldhaus and Harald Sudhues are passionate hunters, they had the front part converted into a hunting lodge.
+It turned out to be quite spacious, with a roof, a fireplace, and a large wooden bar.
+To Mrs. Feldhaus 's delight, most of the hunting trophies from the house were also moved in.
+Many celebrations have taken place in the cozy "chicken coop" ever since.
+These convivial evenings are always the perfect ending to a visit to the Feldhausfor customers staying overnight in Laer.

-Due to the high demand, the Feldhaus family decided in 2014 to double the size of the hunting hut.
-Since then, a huge quaint counter and much more hunting trophies have crowned the premises.
-Even a large kitchen with your own cold store are now part of the party.
-If we ask our customers about feedback about the ahead of the ceremony, in most cases they describe it as fun, humid and unforgettable.
+Due to high demand, Feldhaus family decided in 2014 to double the size of their hunting lodge.
+Since then, a huge, rustic bar and even more hunting trophies have graced the premises.
+A large kitchen with its own cold storage has also been added.
+When we ask our customers for feedback after these celebratory evenings, they most often describe them as fun, lively, and unforgettable.

 1994

-Feldhaus took this development into account and, under the direction of Karl-Heinz Thele in 1994, designed a new tunnel stove with a tunnel stove dryer, in which the straps were placed on the tunnel hinge as blanks.
-The previous drying process in the chamber dryer could be replaced by this new technology.
-"On the" November 9, 1995 ", says Bernhard Joseph Feldhaus," the first straps came out of the oven.
-Since then, the stove has burned down continuously (2020). "
+Feldhaus took this development into account and, under the direction of Karl-Heinz Thele, designed a new tunnel kiln with a tunnel kiln dryer in 1994, in which the brick slips were placed as blanks onto the tunnel kiln cars.
+This new technology replaced the previous drying process in the chamber dryer.
+"On November 9, 1995," says Bernhard Joseph Feldhaus, "the first brick slips came out of the kiln.
+Since then, the kiln has been firing bricks continuously until today (2020)."

 Impressions